Taiwan cancels flights as China holds military drills

 Some flights to the mainland would detour through Hong Kong.
 Taiwan’s transport minister, Wang Kwo-tsai, said Wednesday at a news conference.

-Business has grown even as Chinese President Xi Jinping’s government stepped up pressure on Taiwan, sending growing numbers of fighter planes and bombers to fly around the island to intimidate its government.
+Business between the two sides has grown even as Xi’s government stepped up pressure, sending growing numbers of fighter planes and bombers to fly around Taiwan to intimidate its government.

 Two-way trade soared 26% last year to $328.3 billion.
 Taiwan said chip sales to Chinese factories rose 24.4% to $104.3 billion.